 - Live in a temporary program (recovery program, recovery house, or re-entry program)

-- Live on a street or a place not mean to be a permanent home (tent, garage, storage unit, car, van, or trailer)
+- Live on the street or a place not meant to be a permanent home (tent, garage, storage unit, car, van, or trailer)

 - Live in a place with no running water, electricity or heat

 - Live in a place where you pay low or no rent because of a disability

 When you arrive at Daily Planet Health Services as a first time patient you will be asked to fill out a Patient Registration/Financial Screening form.
 The cost for services is determined during the financial screening process.
 A sliding fee scale (available here) is used for those who qualify.
 If you would prefer to complete this paperwork beforehand you may access the form below to print, fill out, and bring with you to your visit to Daily Planet.